hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 The next step is a transformation, and it is at this step where we can distinguish the simpler versus complex methods as mentioned above.

 **Simple transformations** are those which apply the same function to each individual measurement.
-Common examples include a log transform (which is applied in the original Seurat workflow), or a square root transform (less commonly used).
+Common examples include a **log transform** (which is applied in the original Seurat workflow), or a square root transform (less commonly used).

-In the [Hafemeister and Satija, 2019 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) they explored the issues with simple transformations.
-Specifically they evaluated the standard log normalization approach and found that genes with different abundances are affected differently and that effective normalization (using the log transform) is only observed with low/medium abundance genes (Figure 1D, below).
-Additionally, substantial imbalances in variance were observed with the log-normalized data (Figure 1E, below).
+In the [Hafemeister and Satija, 2019 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) the authors explored the issues with simple transformations.
+Specifically they evaluated the standard log normalization approach and found that genes with different abundances are affected differently and that **effective normalization (using the log transform) is only observed with low/medium abundance genes (Figure 1D, below)**.
+Additionally, **substantial imbalances in variance were observed with the log-normalized data (Figure 1E, below)**.
 In particular, cells with low total UMI counts exhibited disproportionately higher variance for high-abundance genes, dampening the variance contribution from other gene abundances.

 <p align="center">
 <img src="../img/SCT_Fig1.png" width="600">